Hullad Moradabadi: Early life and background

 Born in Gujranwala, now in Pakistan as Susheel Kumar Chadha on 29 May 1942.
 He settled in Moradabad, Uttar Pradesh after independence and later shifted to Mumbai.
 He completed his B.Sc. and later an MA in Hindi.

 Literary career

 He shifted to Mumbai in 1977, where he lived for the rest of his years.
 He also wrote lyrics for Hindi satirical film Nasbandi directed by I. S. Johar, released after the Emergency in 1978.
 He also acted as a comedian in films Bandhan Baahon Ka (1988) and Santosh (1989).

 Moradabadi has written Itni uchi mat chodo, kya karegi chandni, Ye ander ki bat hai, Triveni, Tathakathit bhagwano ke naam (awarded), Hullad ka Hullad,:Hazam ki hazamat and Aacha hai per kabhi kabhi.

 Moradabadi's poems have been quoted by several poets in Kavi-Sammelan.

-He had several records produced by H.M.V and T-Series and he has been to Hong Kong, Bangkok, Canada, Australia, London, Manchester and America for various Kavi Sammelans.
+He had several records produced by His Master's Voice and T-Series and he has been to Hong Kong, Bangkok, Canada, Australia, London, Manchester and America for various Kavi Sammelans.